[UPDATED JANUARY 2021]

 And who would have predicted that it would have engaged the lifeboat volunteers in such an unprecedented way.

 When Cardigan lifeboat volunteer Simon Mansfield sent me a photo of his new keyring attached to his emergency pager, I knew I was onto something special…

 …but I never would have thought that this would happen:

 In addition to the prints and merchandise, I now have various other funding mechanisms in place that include a regular stream of talks and events about my work and a small amount of funding from the RNLI.

 The latter covers about half of my production costs, so, believe it or not, everything I’ve described so far still isn’t enough.
 Therefore, I continue to spend a lot of time thinking about new ways to cover the rest of the production costs and generate a living as well as making the work!

 A MAJOR NEW PIECE IN THE JIGSAW

-However, a major piece in the jigsaw has now arrived in the form of Patreon — a crowdfunding platform that truly lets my crowd support me…and be rewarded for their kindness in return.
+So, a major piece in the jigsaw is now up and running in the form of The LSP Society — a place which truly lets my crowd support me and be rewarded for their kindness in return.